PaulOtt/brentuagint/README.md

 7. Click clone button (you now have a copy of the project on your computer)
 8. Right click and select "open in explorer" (*this is a windows instruction, don't know about Mac*)

-**You should see all the files.** As of right now, it is only Genesis and Exodus.
+**You should see all the files.** As of right now, it is only Genesis and Exodus, and the LXX2012.

 ## Saving Changes ##